-Neighbor country of Germany and Belgium, the Netherlands ranks 6th on GRWI Global rank, and Rank in Europe is 5th, with a total GRWI score of 0.791.
+Neighbor countries of Germany and Belgium, the Netherlands ranks 6th on the GRWI Global rank, and Rank in Europe is 5th, with a total GRWI score of 0.791.

 Amsterdam, the capital of the Netherlands, is a popular destination in northwestern Europe, taking the country to 7th place in tourist attraction rankings with English proficiency of 2nd position.

-Digital and physical infrastructure are well-developed (8th), with good quality internet (10th), even though the availability of it is scarce (34th).
+Digital and physical infrastructure is well-developed (8th), with good quality internet (10th), even though the availability of it is scarce (34th).

 E-infrastructure (13th), as well as e-government services (8th), are in good condition.
 Still, surpassing the famous Netherlands planning would be a challenge — physical infrastructure here ranks 3rd, slightly falling behind Singapore (2nd) and Iceland (1st) in the category.